Habrador/Unity-Programming-Patterns/README.md

 * [Singleton](#5-singleton).
 Both provide a global access to an object.
 So the problems with the Singleton also applies to this pattern.

+* [Facade](#22-facade).
+Is very similar, and you can use Facade in combination with Service Locator.

 ## 16. Data Locality